24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 24 Hours of Winter Activities

-In addition to regular Grouse Mountain winter activities like skiing, snowboarding, skating and snowshoeing, during the 2-day non-stop event there is also dancing to DJ music, special evening snowshoeing tours and other fun activities.
+In addition to regular Grouse Mountain Winter Activities like skiing, snowboarding, skating and snowshoeing, during the two-day non-stop event there is also dancing to DJ music, special evening snowshoeing tours and other fun activities.

 Below was the event schedule and list of activities for the 24 Hours of Winter event in 2020.
-(Note: Details were subject to change.
-Schedules in future years will likely be similar.)
+The schedule in 2026 will likely be similar.

 24-Hour Activities